-Of the countries in which portfolio companies have disclosed operations, 65% were found to have a very low or low risk of modern slavery, 24% were found to have a medium risk of modern slavery, and 11% were found to have a high risk of modern slavery.
-When assessed at a company level, 54% of portfolio companies were found to have a very low geographical risk of modern slavery, 44% of portfolio companies were found to have a low geographical risk of modern slavery, and 2% of portfolio companies (1 company) were found to have a medium geographical risk of modern slavery.
+In respect of individual portfolio companies, 62% were found to have a very low or low geographic risk of modern slavery, 15% were found to have a medium geographic risk of modern slavery, and 23% were found to have a high geographic risk of modern slavery.
+Although a higher proportion of portfolio companies were found to have a high geographic risk of modern slavery than in the 2023 reporting period, because the level of detail included in this assessment has increased following additional disclosure by portfolio companies, it does not necessarily follow that the actual geographic risk of modern slavery across the portfolio has increased.